DeveshGaonkar/Bank_Analytics/README.md

 ## Dashboard Creation

 ### Excel Dashboard

-#### Purpose and Objectives

-The Excel dashboard was designed to provide an easily accessible platform for visualizing key financial insights from the bank loan data, enabling quick decision-making for stakeholders.
+The Excel dashboard serves as a quick-access platform for visualizing crucial financial insights from the bank loan data.
+It is designed with a clean and organized layout that prioritizes clarity and comprehension.

-#### Design and Layout

-The Excel dashboard features a clean and organized layout, prioritizing clarity and ease of understanding.
-Color choices were made to enhance visual hierarchy and aid comprehension.

-#### Data Visualization Components

-The dashboard includes bar charts, line graphs, and pivot tables to represent KPIs such as loan amount trends and payment behaviors.
-These visualizations were selected for their effectiveness in conveying data patterns.
+The dashboard utilizes various data visualization components such as bar charts, line graphs, and PivotTables to represent key performance indicators (KPIs) such as loan amount trends and payment behaviors.
+It offers user-friendly features like dropdown menus for data filtering, buttons for data refreshing, and dynamic updates linked to PivotTables.

-#### PivotTables and Charts

-PivotTables were employed to dynamically summarize and aggregate loan data by various attributes.
-Charts were linked to PivotTables for interactive updates as filters change.

-#### User Interaction Features

-The Excel dashboard offers dropdown menus for filtering data by attributes like year and state.
-Buttons enable users to refresh data or perform specific calculations.

 ### Power BI Dashboard

-#### Purpose and Objectives

-The Power BI dashboard was designed to provide an immersive and interactive data exploration experience, aiding in uncovering insights and trends within the bank loan dataset.
+The Power BI dashboard offers an immersive and interactive data exploration experience, allowing users to uncover insights and trends within the bank loan dataset.
+Its intuitive layout strikes a balance between visualizations and filtering options, ensuring visual clarity and responsiveness.

-#### Design and Layout

-The dashboard layout is intuitive, featuring a balanced distribution of visualizations and filtering options.
-The design prioritizes visual clarity and responsiveness.

-#### Data Visualization Components

-Visualizations include treemaps, line charts, and slicers, showcasing KPIs like loan status distribution and payment comparisons.
-They're arranged for easy comprehension.

-#### Interactive Filters and Slicers

-Users can filter data using slicers for attributes like year, grade, and state.
-Cross-filtering enables instant updates across visuals based on user selections.
+The dashboard features a range of data visualization components, including treemaps, line charts, and slicers, which effectively showcase KPIs like loan status distribution and payment comparisons.
+Users can interactively filter data using slicers and perform cross-filtering to achieve instant updates across visuals based on their selections.

-#### Drill-through Features

-Users can drill through specific data points to access more detailed information.
-Clicking on elements like states or categories allows for deeper exploration.
+Additionally, drill-through features enable users to access more detailed information by clicking on specific data points.

 ### Tableau Dashboard

-#### Purpose and Objectives

-The Tableau dashboard aims to provide an interactive platform for comprehensive analysis of bank loan data, facilitating a deeper understanding of loan behaviors and patterns.
+The Tableau dashboard provides an interactive platform for in-depth analysis of bank loan data, facilitating a deeper understanding of loan behaviors and patterns.

-#### Design and Layout

-The dashboard design follows a clean and modern approach, with strategically positioned visuals for a cohesive data exploration experience.

-#### Data Visualization Components

-The dashboard integrates scatter plots, bar charts, and a geographic map to depict KPIs such as credit grade relationships and loan status distribution.
+Its design follows a clean and modern approach, with visuals strategically positioned for a cohesive data exploration experience.
+The dashboard integrates a variety of data visualization components, including scatter plots, bar charts, and a geographic map, to depict KPIs such as credit grade relationships and loan status distribution.

-#### Interactive Dashboard Features

-Users can interact with filters to dynamically adjust visualizations.
-Hovering over data points reveals detailed tooltips, enhancing user comprehension.

-#### Dashboard Actions and Filters

-Actions like filter actions and highlight actions enable users to explore correlations and details by interacting with one visualization to affect others.
+Users can interact with filters to dynamically adjust visualizations, and hovering over data points reveals detailed tooltips that enhance user comprehension.
+Dashboard actions and filters, such as filter actions and highlight actions, enable users to explore correlations and details by interacting with one visualization to affect others.

 ## SQL Queries and Data Analysis